MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/filter-backlogs-boards-plans.md

 <a id="filter"></a>

 When you have a large number of work items listed or displayed, filtering can support your ability to focus on a subset of them.
-With filtering, you can selectively choose what work items are listed or displayed.
+You can apply one or more filter functions to Azure Board tools.

+::: moniker range="<= tfs-2015"
+You can use the keyword, ID, and tag filter functions with Boards, Backlogs, Sprint Backlogs, and Queries.
+::: moniker-end

-::: moniker range=">= azure-devops-2020"
+::: moniker range=">= tfs-2017"

 Use filters to perform these tasks:
 - In daily scrum meetings, filter the Kanban board to focus on assigned work for a specific sprint.
 - Or, if your team uses the Taskboard, filter for a team member's completed assigned work.
 - To focus on a group of work items, filter based on the Parent Work Item, by Area Path, or Tags.
-- Triage work items, create a query and filter to focus on similar work grouped by Area Path or Tags.

-::: moniker-end

-::: moniker range=">= tfs-2017 < azure-devops-2020"

-Use filters to perform these tasks:
-- In daily scrum meetings, filter the Kanban board to focus on assigned work for a specific sprint.
-- Or, if your team uses the Taskboard, filter for a team member's completed assigned work.
-- To focus on a group of work items, filter based on Area Path, or Tags.
-- Triage work items, create a query and filter to focus on similar work grouped by Area Path or Tags.
+- To triage work items, create a query and filter to focus on similar work grouped by Area Path or Tags.

 ::: moniker-end